Associate Dean for Library and Information Resources | Associate Professor of Law

 A 2001 cum laude graduate of the School of Law, Dean Newcombe also served as the Articles Editor for the Western New England Law Review.
 She has taught Legal Research and Writing at Bay Path University and Elms College; and courses on Law Librarianship and Information Policy at the University of Rhode Island's Graduate School of Library and Information Studies.
 Prior to working in academia, Dean Newcombe worked in the private sector at Morrison & Foerster in Washington, D.C., and Cravath, Swaine & Moore in New York City.

-Beth D. Cohen and Pat K. Newcombe, Why Study Legal Studies?, in LEGAL STUDIES FOR THE CURIOUS (Kishor Vaidya, ed., 2016).
+Beth D. Cohen & Pat K. Newcombe, Why Study Legal Studies?, in LEGAL STUDIES FOR THE CURIOUS (Kishor Vaidya, ed., 2016).

 Pat Newcombe, Legal Citation Form, in FUNDAMENTALS OF LEGAL RESEARCH (Steven M. Barkan, Barbara Bintliff, & Mary Whisner, 10th ed.
 2015 ).